epam-cross-platform-lab/FlexiMvvm/docs/001-introduction-03-navigation.md

 # Basic Navigation

-Navigation is View Model driven.
+Navigation is **View Model driven**.
 At the same time, FlexiMvvm **encourages to use native APIs for navigation**.
+From many applications developed, we believe this is one of the major factors to deliver native look and feel for mobile users.
 For that, the following approach is suggested:

 1. ``INavigationService`` contract is defined in shared code;
-2. iOS and Android ``NavigationService`` implementations provide suitable native behavior.
+2. iOS and Android ``NavigationService`` implementations provide suitable native behavior, having full power of Android ``Intent``s or iOS ``UINavigationController``.
 3. View Models use ``INavigationService`` dependency for initiating navigation.

 For our previous [First Screen](001-introduction-02-first-screen.md) tutorial, let's introduce some basic navigation: when applications completes its loading, it navigates to our User Profile screen.